knovator/pagecreator/libs/node/README.md

 ## Getting Started

-To integrate `@knovator/pagecreator-node`, you should be having basic nodejs application up and running with express (optionally using mongoose for mongodb database). `@knovator/pagecreator-node` provides routes for `widget`, `page`, `item` and `user` to use in application.
+To integrate `@knovator/pagecreator-node`, you should be having basic nodejs application up and running with express (optionally using mongoose for mongodb database). `@knovator/pagecreator-node` provides routes for `widget`, `page` and `user` to use in application.

 ### Prerequisites

 - It's good start to have `nodejs` application up and running with `express`.
 Good to have used [i18next](https://www.npmjs.com/package/i18next) to add message in response codes.
 - `routes` uses `mongoose` connection established by application, so it's required to connect to database before using package.
-Example,
+For example,

   ```js
   // db.js